-The completion rate in SEQUEL was approximately 83% for both QNEXA doses and 86% for the placebo group.
+The completion rate in SEQUEL was approximately 83% for both Qnexa doses and 86% for the placebo group.
 Discontinuations due to adverse events were 3.9% and 4.1% for the mid and top dose, respectively, and 2.6% for the placebo group; with no single adverse event leading to discontinuation in more than 1% of patients.
 Additionally, SEQUEL data confirms previous safety findings, with no reports of suicidal attempts or behavior.
 Depression assessments, as measured by the PHQ-9 clinical depression scale, improved from baseline for all treatment groups.
 The incidence of targeted medical events for sleep disorders, depression, anxiety, cardiac disorders and cognitive disorders in SEQUEL was lower than observed during the one-year CONQUER study but still higher than placebo.
-Similar to previously presented data, effects of QNEXA in SEQUEL on heart rate were small and seen in conjunction with improvements in blood pressure from baseline.
-There were no clinically relevant decreases of serum bicarbonate in QNEXA -treated patients compared to placebo in year two of SEQUEL.
+Similar to previously presented data, effects of Qnexa in SEQUEL on heart rate were small and seen in conjunction with improvements in blood pressure from baseline.
+There were no clinically relevant decreases of serum bicarbonate in patients treated with Qnexa compared to patients receiving placebo in year two of SEQUEL.
+In December 2011, the results from the SEQUEL study were published in The American Journal of Clinical Nutrition, a peer-reviewed journal with broad, multidisciplinary readership.